networknext/next/docs/operator_guide_to_bare_metal_relays.md

 }
 ```

-Run `terraform init` (required beacuse we have a new module), then `terraform apply` to make the changes to Postgres SQL for your new datapacket seller and datacenters, then commit the database.bin to your environment.
+Run `terraform init` (required because we have a new module), then `terraform apply` to make the changes to Postgres SQL for your new datapacket seller and datacenters, then commit the database.bin to your environment.

 For example, in dev: